 Are you experiencing breast pain after breastfeeding or pumping?
-These tips will help you find breastfeeding pain relief.
+These tips can help you find breastfeeding pain relief.

 This can’t be normal, I thought to myself.

 Once again, I found myself curled on my bed in a fetal position, with tears squeezing out of my eyes.
 The sharp, shooting pains that happened after breastfeeding—even after pumping—came once again.
-They felt like electric shocks coming and going, for at least 30 minutes after I nursed the twins.
+They felt like electric shocks that came and went for at least 30 minutes after I nursed the twins.

 So much so that I wanted to quit breastfeeding altogether.